-A simple guide for growing mint, plus delicious recipe ideas for using this fresh herb all summer long.
+A simple guide to growing mint, plus delicious recipe ideas for using this fresh herb all season long.
+You’ll love these mint drinks, desserts and more!

 Do you plant a garden?
 We have a small backyard, but I always make room for growing fresh mint, basil, rosemary, oregano and other delicious herbs every spring.
 They’re the perfect way to add refreshing flavour to recipes all season long.

 If you’re new to gardening and don’t know where to start, mint is definitely one of the easiest herbs to grow.
 In fact, it’s a bit like a weed, so most find it foolproof.

 Given its voracious nature, it is usually best to keep mint plants in separate containers from other herbs.
 You don’t want them choking others out.

 As far as growing conditions go, mint varieties differ slightly, but most prefer full sun and moist, fertile soil.
 I usually don’t find it necessary to fertilize my mint plans.
 Use organic with a light application if necessary.